span.SPELLE {mso-spl-e:yes;} span.GRAME {mso-gram-e:yes;}

 Students must prepare each lab and complete all pre-lab assignments before coming to the lab.
 Assistance with pre-lab assignments can be obtained from the TAs by attending their office hours or contacting them by email.
 Pre-lab assignments are due at the beginning of the lab period.

-Students must notify their TA before the lab section, if they must miss a lab.
+Students must notify their TA in advance, if they must miss a lab.
 Missed labs must be completed before writing the lab report (partner's data cannot be used).
 Make-up labs will be scheduled individually.

 Reports must be typed (except equations and special characters) in the following format: